 That story was then used as a source for a story in the, quote, pro-West blog, Free West Media, with the headline, quote, Italy's patient zero, migrant who delivered food at homes.

-They completely added the patient zero thing to the story, which was not reflected in their initial source, because this is a blog dedicated to demonizing non-white immigrants.
+They completely added the patient zero thing to the story, which was not reflected in their initial source because this is a blog dedicated to demonizing non-white immigrants.

-Fun trivia, Alex's old buddy Paul Craig Roberts is a contributor to Free West Media, which should surprise no one, since he was also a writer for the white nationalist publication V-Dare from 2000 to 2013.
+Fun trivia, Alex's old buddy, Paul Craig Roberts, is a contributor to Free West Media, which should surprise no one since he was also a writer for the white nationalist publication V-DARE from 2000 to 2013.

-So from that point, after this story was embellished, it was picked up and gained some traction in white nationalist circles, but honestly, even the comments on Free West Media don't seem to buy the story, with one of them calling it fake.
+But honestly, even the comments on Free West media don't seem to buy the story, with one of them calling it fake.

-Also, I guess, you know, in order for Alex's narrative to make any sense, there have to be Pakistani Islamist sleeper cells employed as food delivery people in Italy who are working with the Chinese government in order to embarrass Trump.
+Also, I guess, you know, in order for Alex's narrative to make any sense, there have to be Pakistani Islamist sleeper cells employed as food delivery people in Italy who are working with the Chinese government in order to embarrass Trump and the CDC is involved too because they want their money.

 We're out here covering the idea that the virus is man-made.